Molesmalo/StarWarsMod4AirMash/Features.md

 ### URL Links

-URLs sent and received are converted into links, for easy opening.
+Valid URLs sent and received are converted to links, for easy opening.

-`Note: right now it works pretty poorly because I used a weak regular expression...
-I have to google for a better one to replace that :P....
-I'll update this when I do that.`

 Again, thanks to player "Linus Torvalds" for this idea.

 ### Resend previous messages